Clocktown/CUDA-3D-Hydraulic-Erosion-Simulation-with-Layered-Stacks/README.md

 # Fast Rendering of Large-Scale Dynamic Multi-Layered Height Maps
 This repository contains the source code of our VMV 2025 paper, which built on top of a simulation we published in VMV 2024.

-Click the image vor a video:
+Click the image for a video:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/p6o6HiPflGM/0.jpg)](https://www.youtube.com/watch?v=p6o6HiPflGM)